tiendu/tiendu.github.io/_posts/2026-02-07-genome-search-eng.md

 ---

+This is where index length quietly matters.

+If the chunks are too short, everything matches everything.
+If they’re too long, one mutation breaks the match.

+So tools pick a length that’s **rare enough to be useful**, but **short enough to survive errors**.

+Just like the phone book didn’t need your full name — three characters were enough.

+---

 That’s why the speedup feels unreal.

 Two hundred thousand checks collapse into fewer than twenty decisions.
 Minutes turn into milliseconds.
 The hardware didn’t change.
 The data didn’t shrink.